oliveirabalsa/url-shortener-monorepo/README.md

 ## 🚀 Deployment & Future Improvements
 - **The project can be deployed on Vercel (frontend) and a Node.js server (backend)**.
-- **Adding analytics & URL expiration** would be future enhancements.
+- **Adding analytics & URL expiration** would be future enhancements.**
+- **Adding visits on the front-end side, back-end is working and computing the visits but front-end is not done.**

 ---